-So, Let’s list down some technical methods which you can implement in the admin panel to improve page load speed of a Magento store:
+Following are some some technical methods which can be implemented in the admin panel to improve page load speed of a Magento store:

 Update to the Latest Magento Version